He korero whakarapopoto

 The region is mainly hill country, with river flats in some areas near the coast.
 Because of the underlying geology, the East Coast is prone to erosion and earthquakes.

-The East Coast has generally warm summers and mild winters.
-Poverty Bay is one of the sunniest places in New Zealand.
+The East Coast has warm summers and mild winters.
+Poverty Bay is one of the sunnier regions of New Zealand.
 Rainstorms are common, especially in summer, and sometimes cause floods.

 Plants and animals

 European settlers cleared most of the native forest for farming, but it remains in pockets.
-Some pine forests have been planted for timber logging.
+Pine forests have been planted for timber logging.

 Birds and animals found in the region and offshore include seabirds, Hochstetter's frog and whales.